brianadamb/analisis-sentimen-produk-bukalapak/README.md

+# Sentiment Analysis of Bukalapak Product Reviews

-## About This Project
+## 📌 About This Project

-Marketplaces have become essential platforms for e-commerce transactions, where product reputation is heavily influenced by customer reviews.
-This study aims to enhance sentiment analysis of product reviews for "kemeja pria" on Bukalapak using Natural Language Processing (NLP) techniques.
-The review data underwent pre-processing steps such as cleaning, case folding, normalization, tokenizing, stopword removal, and stemming to refine the language and clarify the meaning of comments.
-The developed model, which uses a Lexicon-Based approach with the InSet Lexicon and Multinomial Naïve Bayes, performed better than RapidMiner, achieving a precision of 94%, a recall of 99% for positive sentiments, and an accuracy between 91% and 94%.
-However, the recall for neutral reviews was recorded at 0% due to dataset imbalance, indicating a potential overfitting issue.
-In comparison, RapidMiner only achieved a maximum precision of 17.70%, a recall of 50%, and an accuracy between 39.04% and 44.57%.
-Further analysis revealed that positive reviews generally highlighted product quality, fast shipping, and customer satisfaction, while negative reviews were mostly about defective products and incorrect sizing.
-These findings provide guidance for sellers to improve product quality and services based on customer reviews.
+Marketplaces like Bukalapak play a crucial role in e-commerce, where product reputation is shaped by customer reviews.
+This project focuses on performing sentiment analysis on "kemeja pria" reviews using Natural Language Processing (NLP) techniques to classify sentiments into positive, neutral, or negative.

+The model combines a Lexicon-Based method using the **InSet Lexicon** and a machine learning approach with **Multinomial Naïve Bayes**.
+It outperformed RapidMiner, achieving:

+- 🎯 **Precision:** 94% (Positive Class)
+- 🔁 **Recall:** 99% (Positive Class)
+- ✅ **Accuracy:** Between 91% and 94%

+While positive sentiments were mostly about product quality and fast delivery, negative ones addressed product defects and incorrect sizes.

+---

+## 🧠 Modeling Workflow

+1. **Scraping**: Data was scraped from Bukalapak using the platform’s API, focusing on product review content.
+2. **Storage**: Raw data (reviewer, title, content) is stored in a database.
+3. **Preprocessing**:
+   - Cleaning
+   - Case Folding
+   - Normalization
+   - Tokenizing
+   - Stopword Removal
+   - Stemming
+4. **Labeling**: Using InSet Lexicon to assign sentiment labels (Positive, Neutral, Negative).
+5. **Splitting**: Dataset split into 5 training/testing scenarios (90:10, 80:20, etc.)
+6. **Vectorization**: TF-IDF applied to measure word importance.
+7. **Classification**: Performed using Multinomial Naïve Bayes.
+8. **Evaluation**: Using confusion matrix, precision, recall, accuracy, and visualization tools like word cloud and bar charts.

+---

+## 📊 Visualization Outputs

+- Word Cloud of frequently used sentiment words
+- Bar Chart of sentiment distribution
+- Confusion Matrix summary
+- Precision, Recall, and Accuracy metrics

+---

+## 📬 Contact

+Feel free to reach out via [brianadambhagaskara@gmail.com](mailto:brianadambhagaskara@gmail.com) for collaboration or feedback.

+---